 Originality and Plagiarism

-Author must ensure that they have written a completely original work, and if the Author has used the work and / or words of others that have been quoted or quoted correctly.
+The author must ensure that they have written a completely original work, and if the author has used the work and/or words of others that have been quoted or quoted correctly.

 Double, Excessive, or Simultaneous Publication

 Appropriate recognition of the work of others must always be given.
-Author must cite publications that have been influential in determining the nature of the work reported.
+The author must cite publications that have been influential in determining the nature of the work reported.

 Disclosure and Conflict of Interest